HomeLatest NewsEnterprise ITNetflix, TikTok join global chorus to isolate Russia, block services in protest against Ukraine-war

 Preferred Source of Google

-Falling the ‘Western’ line, OTT platform Netflix and short app TikTok has announced to suspend its operations in Russia.
+Falling the ‘Western’ line, global OTT platform Netflix and short video app TikTok has announced to suspend its operations in Russia.
 This comes a day after the Russian government passed legislation to penalise nationals who are reported to be siding with the anti-war protests in the country.
 The government has also restricted what people can say regarding the war in Ukraine.

-While TikTok said Russian users of the popular social media app would no longer be able to post new videos or live streams and they also wouldn’t be able to see videos shared from elsewhere in the world, Netflix said it was suspending its service in Russia but didn’t provide additional details.
+While TikTok said Russian users of the popular app would no longer be able to post new videos or live streams and they also wouldn’t be able to see videos shared from elsewhere in the world, Netflix said it was suspending its service in Russia but didn’t provide additional details.

-Many believe the latest sanctions by the top will further isolate Russia globally.
+Many believe the latest sanctions by the top tech companies will further isolate Russia globally.
 This comes after a growing number of multinational businesses have cut off Russia from vital financial services and technology products in response to Western economic sanctions and global outrage over the invasion of Ukraine.

 Advertisement